 The Academy is an independent company in all aspects.
 The Vision 4-19 Trust is an 'umbrella' trust within which members of Ratby Primary School Primary School, Groby Community College, Brookvale High School, and Lady Jane Grey Primary School each contribute and account for one fourth of the trust.
 The primary financial aim of the The Vision 4-19 Trust is to secure pay and conditions for staff 'at least' at National Standards.
-The Vision 4-19 Trust holds no financial position.
+The Vision 4-19 Trust holds no funds and does not trade.